Prosecution of James Comey: Reactions

 President Trump has commented publicly about the case, stating at Truth Social: "One of the worst human beings this Country has ever been exposed to is James Comey, the former Corrupt Head of the FBI".
 Trump also claimed the case is about "justice not revenge."

-"The apolitical prosecutors who analyzed this said there wasn't a case," said former special counsel Jack Smith on October 8, 2025, "and so they brought somebody in who had never been a criminal prosecutor on day's notice to secure an indictment a day before the statute of limitations ended.
+"The apolitical prosecutors who analyzed this said there wasn't a case", said former special counsel Jack Smith on October 8, 2025, "and so they brought somebody in who had never been a criminal prosecutor on day's notice to secure an indictment a day before the statute of limitations ended.
 That just reeks of lack of process."

+On January 12, 2026, it was reported that Robert McBride, another prosecutor with the U.S. attorney's office for the Eastern District of Virginia, was fired after refusing to re-indict Comey.